-I have audited the financial statements of the Institute of Public Administration (CLG) for the year ending 31 December 2018 as required under the provisions of section 5 of the Comptroller and Auditor General (Amendment) Act 1993.
-The financial statements comprise the statement of income and expenditure, the statement of financial position, the statement of changes in equity, the statement of cash flows and the related notes, including a summary of significant accounting policies.
+I have audited the financial statements of the Institute of Public Administration (CLG) for the year ended 31 December 2019 as required under the provisions of section 5 of the Comptroller and Auditor General (Amendment) Act 1993.
+The financial statements comprise the statement of income and expenditure, the statement of comprehensive income, the statement of financial position, the statement of changes in equity, the statement of cash flows and the related notes, including a summary of significant accounting policies.